HTGenomeAnalysisUnit/nf-pipeline-regenie/docs/input-full-data.md

 - input format: `'vcf'`
 - input dataset: `'path/to/my_data.vcf.gz'`

-The input VCF will be converted to `pgen` format using plink2 and `--const-fid 0` option.
+The input VCF must be in .vcf.gz format and will be converted to `bgen` format using plink2 and `--const-fid 0` option.
 The following parameters are used to control the conversion (see [relevant plink2 documentation](https://www.cog-genomics.org/plink/2.0/input#vcf)):

 - `vcf_min_gq`: minimum genotype quality (GQ) for a genotype to be included in the PGEN output.
 - `gwas_read_dosage_from` / `rarevar_read_dosage_from`: these params can be set to decide from which field to read GT probabilities when converting VCF for the GWAS and rare variants input datasets, respectively.
 Accepted options are `'HDS'` (default) which usually works for VCF from Minimac4 imputation, `'DS'` for Minimac3 dosages or `'GP'` for genotype probabilities (to use with VCF from sequencing).
 Default is `null`, actual genotypes will be imported.
 - `import_dosage_certainty`: when `read_dosage_from = 'GP'` this parameter controls the minimum probability accepted to set a genotype.
 You can set to null to remove this filter.
 Suggetion is to use `0.7`.
 - `vcf_fixed_fid`: when `null` the conversion is performed using `--double-id` option, so that sample IDs in the VCF are used also for FID.
-If you set a string (like `'0'`) than the FID column in the VCF is fixe and set to this value for all samples.
-Default is `null`.
+If you set a string (like `'0'`) than the FID column in the VCF is fixed and set to this value for all samples.
+Default is `0`.

 The converted dataset is saved to output folder when `save_pgen = true` (default).